matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

 At the end of the login or registration flow, the server sends back a response with the access_token, username, and other logged in data.

-With respect to the username, the public address is the localpart of `m.id.user`.
+With respect to the username, the public address is the localpart of a user ID.
+It has the new type `m.id.publickey`.

 ```go
 LoginIdentifier{